11 films that were rumoured to be directed by someone else

 Named director: Richard Marquand

 But was it actually: George Lucas

 There's a compelling argument that suggests that George Lucas works best when he's in partnership with another strong filmmaker.
-As such, bringing in Irvin Kershner to direct The Empire Strikes Back, under his stewardship, delivered results that are still talked about nearly three decades later.
+As such, bringing in Irvin Kershner to direct The Empire Strikes Back, under his stewardship, delivered results that are still talked about more than 30 years later.

 But what of Return Of The Jedi?
-It was credited to Richard Marquand, who would go on to helm Jagged Edge before his death.
-Yet, before Star Wars entered his life had a low-key resume.
-The Welsh director, however, was rumoured to not get on particularly well with the actors on Jedi, and according to an interview back in 2004 with Irvin Kershner, Lucas and Kershner's assistant director actually took over in that department.
+It was credited to Richard Marquand, who would go on to helm Jagged Edge before his premature death.
+Yet, before Star Wars entered his life, he had a low-key resume.
+Furthermore, the Welsh director was rumoured to not get on particularly well with the actors on Return Of The Jedi, and according to an interview back in 2004 with Irvin Kershner, Lucas and Kershner's assistant director actually took over in that department.

 Since then, Lucas has played down the suggestion that the two had a poor working relationship.
 Marquand's side of the story, however, was never told, given that he died at the age of just 49 from a heart attack, back in 1987.

-Incidentally, Lucas was rumoured to have asked the Director's Guild of America (DGA), an organisation he'd had spats with in the past, to adjust the credits of Empire and Jedi for the later editions to give him a co-directing credit.
+Incidentally, Lucas was rumoured to have asked the Director's Guild of America (DGA), an organisation he'd had spats with in the past, to adjust the credits of The Empire Strikes Back and Return Of The Jedi for the later editions to give him a co-directing credit.
 The credits remained unchanged, although there was never convincing corroboration to back the story up.